Minecomedy/Xtranims/README.md

 ### 🎨 RGB Color System

 XtraNimations includes an RGB color picker (open with the configured keybind) that lets you set custom colors for model parts.
 This system syncs colors to other players and persists per model file.
+You just need to create any part of your model with the effect `Color Effect` that can be found in the 'Effects' tab.
+Pick a color, but this color cannot be PURE WHITE or PURE BLACK! - Those colors touch some CPM internals and picking these colors might cause issues in your model!

 ---